Google CEO to meet GOP lawmakers regarding alleged bias against conservatives

 GOOGLE FACES PRIVACY BACKLASH OVER CHROME'S 'FORCED LOGIN' POLICY

+Media Research Center Vice President Dan Gainor oversees MRC TechWatch – a new project dedicated to exposing incidents of bias and censorship online by major tech companies.

+“Google is fending off a host of serious problems,” Gainor told Fox News.
+“First, there are concerns about promoting censorship and state control in China with Project Dragonfly.
+Closer to home, Google has to address consistent charges of bias against conservatives here in the U.S.”

 GOP officials and political watchdogs have expressed concern that tech giants such as Google, Facebook and Twitter have too much influence over the information made available to voters.
-President Trump even accused the tech giant of snubbing his State of the Union address.
+President Trump even accused the tech giant of snubbing his State of the Union address, an accusation that the tech giant refuted.

 In addition to accusations of political bias, Google recently saw employees quit in protest to the company’s potential plan to launch a censored version of its product in China.
 Google has been pressured by a consortium of human rights groups to abandon the project – codenamed Project Dragonfly, which would be app-based and censored at the behest of the Chinese government.